 The main goal of this website over the years has been to search for an operationally sound and empirically supported perspective of how the monetary system works.
 I’ve debunked tons of myths in the process of this search, but the inflation truthers have been hard to convince for some reason.
 Strangely, there are still people out there who believe that the BLS lies about inflation stats and that all the data is manipulated.
 But I have some hard truths for the inflation truthers.

 Hard truth #1 – Millions of traders are not wrong.
 When someone says that low inflation data is wrong they are essentially saying that millions of free markets are also wrong.
-For instance, commodity traders have priced in near record low commodity prices.
+For instance, commodity prices have been pretty stagnant for a decade.
 Are all of these commodity markets wrong?

 Or what about the bond markets?
 Bond yields have collapsed in the last decade which is consistent with very low inflation.
 Are millions of bond traders and corporations just pricing their assets wrong for 10 years running?
 I find that very hard to believe.
 In fact, while I am no believer in efficient markets, I find it impossible to believe that they could be this wrong for this long.